Riminder/docs-api/hr-json/profile-objects/interest-object.md

 # Interest object

-This object helps finding interesting and exciting things in the document.
-It lists hobbies and interests detected in the document.
+This object helps finding interesting and exciting things mentioned in the document.
+ It lists all parsed hobbies and interests.

 ## The Interest Object